rayep/rkstreamer/README.md

 ---
 ##### Usage
 - Default mode is 'Song Search' Mode.
-- Modes can be switched using --album, --plist.
+- Modes can be switched using **--album, --plist**.
 - Supports search parameters for Songs, Albums -> 'search string' -n:number, -l:language, -b:bitrate.
-- -q, -r, -g displays Song Queue, Recommended Songs, Go-to-Album modes.
+- **-q, -r, -g** displays Song Queue, Recommended Songs, Go-to-Album modes.
-- a, p, r followed by the song index can be used to Add, Play, Remove songs from the corresponding queues.
+- **a, p, r** followed by the song index can be used to Add, Play, Remove songs from the corresponding queues.
+- **-c** used to control the player and media playback; supports volume, playback, output controls.
+- Player control actions should be suffixed with the '-c' switch such as -cp - play, -cs - stop, -cn - next song, -cpr - previous song.
+- Volume controls: v - display current volume, +number - volume increase, -number - volume decrease.
+- Playback controls: >seconds - seek forward, <seconds - seek backward, t - shows remaining time.

 ---
 ##### Examples